dmtaylor/cmps181/readme.txt

 In implementing project 4, we ran into quite a few issues.
 While we were able to get quite a bit of code written, time constraints prevented us from fully implementing and testing the code.
 We expect to get 0 points on the testing portion.
-However, we have implemented a good portion of the QE module, as well as retrofitted the RM module to handle working with indices.
+However, we have implemented most of the QE module, as well as retrofitted the RM module to handle working with indices.

 If there are any questions please direct them to us via email(ucsc_id@ucsc.edu).